Willy-JL/F95Checker/README.md

 If you never used F95Checker before, please read [original README](https://github.com/Willy-JL/F95Checker).

-This document only mentions parts that were changed and stuff added to the extended version.
+This document only mentions parts that were changed or added.

 Also, please read the [DISCLAIMER](https://github.com/littleraisins/F95CheckerX#warning-disclaimer) before using this version.